 3) Keep the home-work divide

 As with most things, there is a time and a place: business chat is not for the dinner table.
 Allowing the two to cross over can be damaging to work morale and mental health.
-Draw a line in the sand when you finish work for the day and make an effort to spend some quality 'you time' together outside of the office.
+Draw a line in the sand when you finish work for the day and make an effort to spend some quality 'you time' together outside of ‘the office’, even if you can still see it from the sofa.

 4) Stay fair